leifoolsen/webpack2-boilerplate/README.md

 * `clean`: remove the dist directory
 * `build`: bundle the app to the dist dir using development settings
 * `build:prod`: bundle the app to the dist dir using production settings
-* `start:build`: run Express sever with the generated bundle, serving files at http://localhost:8000
+* `server`: run Express sever with the generated bundle, serving files at http://localhost:8000
 * `precommit`: husky run command for the git pre-commit hook

 ## Test the bundle